spesmilo/electrum/contrib/osx/notes_for_arm.md

 $ source ~/.zshrc
 ```

 Try it in python to ensure it works:

 ```
 $ python3
 >>> import PyQt5
 ```

-4. Run electrum:
+4. Run electrum-grs:

 ```
-$ ./run_electrum
+$ ./run_electrum_grs
 ```